finos/plexus-interop/CONTRIBUTING.md

-# Contributing to PLexus Interop
+# Contributing to Plexus Interop
 Thanks for your interest in the project!
 Here is some basic information about how to contribute.

 # Contributor License Agreement (CLA)